davinceey/fmProj2/README.md

 ### What I learned
 I majorly learnt how to use the gradient property in transforming my main container's background color.
+The 'focus' property in CSS, does not work on divs.

 ### Continued development